 VLC (VideoLAN Client) is an open source highly portable Media Player that designed to run various video and audio media files, including mpeg, mpeg-2, mpeg-4, wmv, mp3, dvds, vcds, podcasts, ogg/vorbis, mov, divx, quicktime and streaming of multimedia files from various online networks like Youtube and other network sources.

-Recently, VideoLan team announced the release of VLC 2.2.4 with some important updates and bug fixes..
+Recently, VideoLan team announced the major release of VLC 3.0 with some new features, number of improvements and bug fixes.

 Installing VLC Media Player in Debian, Ubuntu and Linux Mint